sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 #### Install a `Hypervisor`

 Install a supported `hypervisor` on your machine if you don't have one already. `Hypervisors` are software products used for creating and running virtual machines.
-SAP HANA, express edition has been tested on these `hypervisors`:
+SAP HANA 2.0, express edition has been tested on these `hypervisors`:

 - [`VMware Player 7.1`](https://www.vmware.com/)